 The sixties was a magical time when it comes to style.
 Just picture it: Jackie Kennedy, Brigitte Bardot, and Sharon Tate were in their prime, discovering and setting beauty milestones we still live by today.
-While their makeup choices were certainly notable, it's their hair that has our attention in 2020.
+While their makeup choices were certainly notable, it's their hair that has our attention this year.
 To make our case, we've rounded up 25 '60s-inspired hairstyles worth weaving into your routine in 2021.
 Keep scrolling for all the retro inspiration you need.

 Smooth and Voluminous